 The traditional ice cave season in Iceland runs from November to March when the weather has been consistently cold enough for the ice caves to become stable enough to visit and explore properly.
 Summer visitors are sometimes left disappointed when they learn that they cannot visit such beautiful sights as the crystal ice cave in Vatnajokull.

-However, there is one ice cave which can be explored all year round.
-This is the man-made ice cave at Langjökull Glacier.
+Secondly, the man-made ice cave at Langjökull Glacier.
 This spectacular alternative to natural glaciers gives summer visitors the next best thing to a winter experience in Iceland.
 Getting to the cave is an adventure in itself; you are transported high up in Langjökull Glacier, giving you fabulous views over the vast white highlands of the surrounding area.

 Does Iceland have ice caves or glacier caves?

 Technically speaking, the ice caves in Iceland should be called glacier caves.
-However, ‘ice cave’ is the name which has caught on and is now recognised by tourists and locals alike.
+However, ‘ice cave’ is the name which has caught on and is now recognized by tourists and locals alike.
 All of the Icelandic ice caves referred to below are actually glacier caves because they are formed entirely from ice within glaciers.
 In purely technical terms, an ice cave is just a regular cave which has a large quantity of ice inside it.